talicopanda/social-media-influence-analysis/src/README.md

 # Generating Embedded Data

+## Preprocessing Data

+The Twitter API returns a json file with unnecessary extra fields that might affect performance for larger files.
+In addition, a tweet may have unwanted hashtags, HTML tags, usernames and URLs.
+Therefore, we levarega some of `tweet2vec`'s data preprocessor with a few changes to perform some data cleaning.
+Run:

+`python /tweet2vec/misc/preprocessor.py <path_to_data>/tweets.json clean_tweet`

+And this will generate two text files `clean_tweet_ids.txt` and `clean_tweet_text.txt` that are the clean and ordered text from the tweets and their corresponding ids.

+`clean_tweet_text.txt` can be loaded directly into the models to obtain latent embeddings

+## Getting Embedding

 In this project we use latent embedding of strings to semnatically represent each tweet as explained in more details on the project's `README.md` file.
 As such, we provide three different methods of content embedding:

 1. Tweet2Vec